 God no!
 I’ve even saved a few marriages in my time.
 What I ask is that my clients take full responsibility for where they feel their marriages are failing and stop blaming their spouse for all their problems.
 Sometimes this leads to healing, and sometimes it doesn’t.

 For clients who’ve ended up leaving their marriages, the level of personal responsibility they’ve taken in our work together helps them create a far more amicable divorce process.

-Coaching is expensive, and unlike therapy, health insurance doesn’t cover it.
-And that sucks for all of us.
+Private coaching is expensive and, unlike therapy, health insurance doesn’t cover it.
+Which sucks for all of us.